loenard97/hdf5-viewer/README.md

 ## 📋 Features
- - Files can be opened in a GUI or with a CLI
- - Load h5 files to view all groups and datasets
+ - Open, or simply Drag&Drop, h5 files to view all groups and datasets
- - Also supports remote files on a NAS for example
+ - Supports remote files on a NAS for example
  - Display datasets as graphs or text
  - Export files to various other file formats